How diverse practices are bringing changes at HCLTech | HCLTech

 How to achieve it?

-Dr. Nidhi Pundhir, Vice President, Global CSR, HCLTech & Director, HCLFoundation, which has implemented the HCLTech Grant in India and driven conservation work under Harit, The Green Initiative, is well-known globally for her work.
+Dr. Nidhi Pundhir, Senior Vice President and Global Head, CSR, HCLTech & Director, HCLFoundation, which has implemented the HCLTech Grant in India and driven conservation work under Harit, The Green Initiative, is well-known globally for her work.

 She said: “We have taken an ‘Integrated Community Development Approach’ in our CSR Strategy, where ‘gender and inclusion’ are cross-cutting themes.
 Implying that inclusion is imperative in everything we do.
 We’ve always taken it as something which is fundamental, which is central and core to our thinking.
 We’ve never worked on it after everything is done.”